Add an Internet Access Rule

 Procedure

 At the top of the rule is a summary section.
-Controls you configure in this rule will be summarized here:
+The Summary describes the security controls that you configure on this rule. -

 Access Options